se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     ```

     In React, such a direct modification of data is not allowed, due to React's need to rerun lifecycle hooks after state is being updated.
 Data can only be updated using `this.setState` method.
+    If you have never heard of lifecycle hooks before, think of them as selected points in the program where Vue/React checks the virtual DOM to update it.
+    Here is more information about lifecycle hooks in [React](https://reactjs.org/docs/state-and-lifecycle.html) or [Vue](https://vuejs.org/v2/guide/instance.html#Instance-Lifecycle-Hooks).
     ```js
     // React way
     this.setState({ message: 'Hello Space' });